InfraSIM/tools/README.md

 fru_data_parser        | Lib to read and write emu file, aka, ipmi\_sim\_cmd set.
-Enables to operate FRU data command in human readable means. monorailtest           | Refer to the README.md in monorailtest folder. packer                 | Templates and related scripts that used for packer to build images. smbiostool             | Script to capture smbios data.
+Enables to operate FRU data command in human readable means. monorailtest           | Refer to the README.md in monorailtest folder. packer                 | Templates and related scripts that used for packer to build images. smbiostool             | Script to change attributes in smbios file.
 @scale                 | Example Vagrantfile which can be used for @scale deployment with vSphere provider and Libvirt provider.